Which Minecraft Edition Is Best?

 The reason behind this is Minecraft: Bedrock Edition was built from scratch programmed with C++ for Mobile devices originally, but later going to the Windows 10 store and other platforms.

-Java applications are generally resource-demanding on the hardware, so having to reprogram Minecraft entirely from the ground up in a different programming language and for the purpose of it being in portable console devices, this contributed to the better optimization in Minecraft: Bedrock Edition.
+Java applications are resource-demanding, so reprogramming Minecraft entirely for portable console devices in a different language contributed to better optimization in Minecraft: Bedrock Edition.

 Cons: